-Most drug interactions with antiretrovirals are mediated through inhibition or induction of hepatic drug metabolism [205].
-All PIs and NNRTIs are metabolized in the liver by the cytochrome P450 (CYP) system, particularly by the CYP3A4 isoenzyme.
+Most drug interactions with antiretrovirals are mediated through inhibition or induction of hepatic drug metabolism (215).
+All PIs and NNRTIs are metabolized in the liver by the CYP system, particularly by the CYP3A4 isoenzyme.
 The list of drugs that may have significant interactions with PIs or NNRTIs is extensive and continuously expanding.
 Some examples of these drugs include medications that are commonly prescribed in HIV patients for non-HIV medical conditions, such as lipid-lowering agents (statins), benzodiazepines, calcium channel blockers, immunosuppressants (such as cyclosporine and tacrolimus), anticonvulsants, rifamycins, erectile dysfunction agents (such as sildenafil), ergot derivatives, azole antifungals, macrolides, oral contraceptives, and methadone.
 Unapproved therapies, such as St. John's Wort, can also cause negative interactions.

 All PIs are substrates of CYP3A4, so their metabolic rate may be altered in the presence of CYP inducers or inhibitors.
 Some PIs may also be inducers or inhibitors of other CYP isoenzymes and of P-glycoprotein.

-Tipranavir, for example, is a potent inducer of P-glycoprotein.
+Tipranavir, for example, is a potent inducer of Pglycoprotein.
 The net effect of tipranavir/ritonavir on CYP3A in vivo appears to be enzyme inhibition.
 Thus, concentrations of drugs that are substrates for only CYP3A are likely to be increased if given with tipranavir/ritonavir.
 The net effect of tipranavir/ritonavir on a drug that is a substrate for both CYP3A and P-glycoprotein cannot be confidently predicted; significant decreases in saquinavir, amprenavir, and lopinavir concentrations have been observed in vivo when given with tipranavir/ritonavir.

 The NNRTIs are also substrates of CYP3A4 and can act as an inducer (nevirapine), an inhibitor (delavirdine), or a mixed inducer and inhibitor (efavirenz).
+Etravirine is a substrate of CYP 3A4, 2C9 and 2C19.
+It is also an inducer of CYP3A4, but inhibitor of 2C9 and 2C19.
 Thus, these antiretroviral agents can interact with each other in multiple ways and with other drugs commonly prescribed for other concomitant diseases.

-For example, the use of a CYP3A4 substrate that has a narrow margin of safety in the presence of a potent CYP3A4 inhibitor may lead to markedly prolonged elimination half-life ($t{1/2}$) and toxic drug accumulation.
+For example, the use of a CYP3A4 substrate that has a narrow margin of safety in the presence of a potent CYP3A4 inhibitor may lead to markedly prolonged elimination half-life $(t{1/2})$ and toxic drug accumulation.
 Avoidance of concomitant use or dose reduction of the affected drug, with close monitoring for dose-related toxicities, may be warranted.

-The inhibitory effect of ritonavir (or delavirdine), however, can be beneficial when added to a PI, such as amprenavir, atazanavir, fosamprenavir, indinavir, lopinavir, or saquinavir [206].
-Lower than therapeutic doses of ritonavir are commonly used in clinical practice as a pharmacokinetic enhancer to increase the trough concentration (C{min}) and prolong the half-life of the active PIs [207].
-The higher C{min} allows for a greater C{min} : IC50 ratio, reducing the chance for development of drug resistance as a result of suboptimal drug exposure; the longer half-life allows for less frequent dosing, which may enhance medication adherence.
+The inhibitory effect of ritonavir (or delavirdine), however, can be beneficial when added to a PI, such as amprenavir, atazanavir, fosamprenavir, indinavir, lopinavir, or saquinavir [216].
+Lower than therapeutic doses of ritonavir are commonly used in clinical practice as a pharmacokinetic enhancer to increase the trough concentration ( $C{min}$ ) and prolong the half-life of the active PIs [217].
+The higher $C{min}$ allows for a greater $C{min}$ : IC50 ratio, reducing the chance for development of drug resistance as a result of suboptimal drug exposure; the longer half-life allows for less frequent dosing, which may enhance medication adherence.